BodiAugustus/dev_site_2022/README.md

 #54.
 Added admin property to the use account to display admin greeting or guest greeting in ui.
 Setup admin account to TESTING account using adminAddresses.

 #55.
 Hashed the admin address for adminAddresses using keccek256.
 Changed file tree.
 Created new hooks folder inside components and then inside hooks created web3 folder.
 Moved useAccount.js from the web3/hooks into the hooks/web3 folders and then deleted the web3/hooks folders.

+#56.
+Begin setting up the finctionality to display the active network to the CCard component.
+Created useNetwork.js inside of web3/hooks.
+Created useNetwork.js in hooks/web3.
+Successfully rendered the test message into the ccard.